romainsi/zabbix-VEEAM_B-R/README.md

   - Execution status for each jobs
   - Result of each jobs (ZabbixTrapper)
   - Result task ZabbixSender of each jobs
+  - Next run time of each jobs

 **3. Veeam Repository :**<br />
   - Remaining space in repository for each repo<br />
   - Total space in repository for each repo<br />
 <br />
+**4. Veeam Jobs Endpoint Backup:**
+  - Execution status for each jobs
+  - Result of each jobs (ZabbixTrapper)
+  - Result task ZabbixSender of each jobs
+  - Next run time of each jobs

 **-------- Triggers --------**<br />
 [WARNING] => Export XML Veeam Error <br />